North Sikkim Road Status Update March 2026 – Lachung & Yumthang Open, Lachen Closed

 • Yumesamdong (Zero Point)

-Frequently Asked Questions – North Sikkim Road Status (September 2025)
+Frequently Asked Questions – North Sikkim Road Status (March 2026)

-1. Is Lachen open for tourists in September 2025?
+1. Is Lachen open for tourists?

-2. Can I visit Gurudongmar Lake in September 2025?
+2. Can I visit Gurudongmar Lake in March 2026?

 3. Are Lachung and Yumthang Valley open for tourists?